 With this in mind, you might be asking “Can I take my final salary pension at 55?”

 Unfortunately, there is no easy answer to this question as it often depends on the rules of your final salary scheme.
-If you’re unsure, then you may want to get in touch with your pension provider.
+If you’re unsure about whether you can access your final salary pension early, then you may want to get in touch with your pension provider.

-It’s also worth noting that with most final salary schemes, you may get a reduced pension if you choose to access it early.
+It’s also worth noting that with most final salary schemes, your pension provider may give you a reduced annual income if you choose to access your final salary pension early.
 This simply means you’ll get less income each year than you’d be entitled to if you retired at the scheme’s “normal retirement age”.

 If you’re concerned about how this could impact your retirement plans, you may want to seek financial advice.